software810/Files/README.md

   * Max: 1, 2, 3, 5, 6
   * Avg: 1, 2, 3, 5, 6

-* Your program should generate ‘output.txt’ as follows:
+* My program should generate ‘output.txt’ as follows:
   * The min of [1, 2, 3, 5, 6] is 1.
   * The max of [1, 2, 3, 5, 6] is 6.
   * The avg of [1, 2, 3, 5, 6] is 3.4.